DockerNashvilleMeetup/Slides/2017-05-15-OptimizingImageBuilds/slides/slides.md

 ENTRYPOINT [ "entrypoint.sh" ]
 ```
 ???
+* explain that the contents of your COPY will determine cache hits or misses
+* data which changes frequently will invalidate the cache from that point forward
+* people can/will do a lot of things to speed up their builds post-cache miss
+  * cached repositories
+  * copy local file cache
+  * copy entire vendor/dependency folders (is this bad?)
 * this is our "present image"; lets recap
   * we've picked a smaller and more specific base image
   * we've chained our run statements and tidied up after them